inbo/tutorials/content/tutorials/spatial_variograms/index.md

 <figcaption>Sample size per bin for fixed width bins (blue) or fixed sample size bins (turquoise).
 Consider both for your data set.</figcaption><br>

-On synthedic data, the expected difference in variogram outcome between the two binning methods is negligible.
+On synthetic data, the expected difference in variogram outcome between the two binning methods is negligible.
 On real data, it can make a difference:

 -   A good minimum number of observations per bin should be achieved.
 Think in the order of a hundred, if your data allows it.